 Place your smoker in a sheltered spot

 Have a look at your surroundings so that the smoker is kept in a sheltered area.
 For example, it has a tinned roof at one end of your backyard to protect the appliance from snow and hail storms.
-Do not keep the smoker in a closed area, especially the garages.
+Do not keep the cold smoker in a closed area, especially the garages.
 A confined space has the risk of carbon monoxide poisoning.

 Use a cold weather jacket